Disce-et-facere/DayBreaker-POC/firmware/README.md

 # ESP32-WROVER-E Project Setup in VS Code with ESP-IDF

 This guide provides steps to set up and run the ESP32-WROVER-E project in Visual Studio Code (VS Code) using the ESP-IDF extension.
-This assumes that the project folder has been downloaded and is running from a subfolder within a larger repository.
+This assumes that the project folder(ESP32-wrover-E has been downloaded and is running in its own esp-idf project.

 ## Prerequisites